 | Animal Program

 Our animal program allows children and young people to engage with animals.
 We currently have chickens and guinea pigs on site for children to interact with.
-Providing children with the opportunity to hold, cuddle and feed animals helps them to cultivate empathy and compassion and makes feel kids feel good by calming their nervous systems and slowing them down.
+Providing children with the opportunity to hold, cuddle and feed animals helps them to cultivate empathy and compassion and makes kids feel good by calming their nervous systems and slowing them down.

 | Arts and Sports Referral Program